 The fitter you are, the more you will enjoy the Track.
 After completing the trek, you will be able to take this new level of fitness with you back into your everyday life.
 By continuing a sensible health and fitness regime, you will enrich your life.

-Everyday people trek the Kokoda Track every day.
-Over the many years we have been on the Track, Back Track trekkers have had a lot of fun … come with us, just do it!
+Ordinary people trek the Kokoda Track every day.
+Over the many years, we have been on the Track, Back Track trekkers have had a lot of fun… come with us, just do it!